This is the eleventh in a series of notes to fifteen lectures for my class ITSF5016 "Ethnography of Education"

 5. the reputation of the college?

-3. the American residential college as a space/time for withdrawal from family, peers, localities
+3. But the American residential college (like all schools) is an everyday practice.
+It is a space/time for withdrawal from family, peers, localities

 1. (relate to the "men's houses" and other places of temporary abode at many institutionalized moments ("cultures") in human society.)